Wolf Brother: Translations

 The book has been translated into Chinese, Spanish, French, Czech, Slovak, Polish, Vietnamese, Bulgarian, Japanese, German, Dutch, Swedish, Portuguese, Italian, Hebrew, Finnish, Norwegian, Russian, Serbian, Hungarian, Latvian, Danish, Indonesian, Romanian, Icelandic, Turkish, Slovenian and Faroese (Faroe Islands).

 Sequels

 When Paver was writing the first draft of Wolf Brother in 2004, she did not originally plan it to be a series of books.
 As she wrote the book she quickly realised the story would not be able to be contained within the pages of only one book.
 The next book in the series, Spirit Walker, was published on 28 June 2006.

-Radio show and audiobook
+Adaptations

-The book was adapted in ten episodes for BBC Radio by Ivan Jones in 2007.
+Wolf Brother was adapted in ten episodes for BBC Radio by Ivan Jones in 2007.

-The book also has made into an audio read version narrated by Ian McKellen.
+It also has made into an audio read version narrated by Ian McKellen.